OpenBagTwo/FoxNap/README.md

 ### Any Operating System

-Place the generator executable in an empty folder, then move any music you want to turn into a record into that folder. **There is no limit** to the number of tracks you can include, and they **do not** need to be pre-converted to [Ogg](https://en.wikipedia.org/wiki/Ogg). **The only requirement** is that the files have to be
+Place the generator executable in an empty folder, then move any music you want to turn into records into that folder. **There is no limit** to the number of tracks you can include, and they **do not** need to be pre-converted to [Ogg](https://en.wikipedia.org/wiki/Ogg). **The only requirement** is that the files have to be